victor7stepanov/formating-day-and-time/README.md

-# Formating day and time
+# Formating days and times

 My learning application in which I created an utility that transforms day and time to pre-established format.